isaacvock/AnnotationCleaner/README.md

 snakedeploy deploy-workflow https://github.com/isaacvock/AnnotationCleaner.git . --branch main
 ```

-`snakedeploy deploy-workflow https://github.com/simonlabcode/bam2bakR.git` copies the content of the `config` directory in the bam2bakR Github repo into the directoy specified (`.`, which means current directory, i.e., `workdir` in this example).
-It also creates a directory called `workflow` that contains a singular Snakefile that instructs Snakemake to use the workflow hosted on the main branch (that is what `--branch main` determines) of the bam2bakR Github repo.
+`snakedeploy deploy-workflow https://github.com/isaacvock/AnnotationCleaner.git` copies the content of the `config` directory in the AnnotationCleaner Github repo into the directoy specified (`.`, which means current directory, i.e., `workdir` in this example).
+It also creates a directory called `workflow` that contains a singular Snakefile that instructs Snakemake to use the workflow hosted on the main branch (that is what `--branch main` determines) of the AnnotationCleaner Github repo.

 ### Step 3: Update config